The Walking Windrow (Follow-Along) Project

 As mentioned above, my introductory price is $37 (USD)

-IMPORTANT NOTE: There is a completely optional upgrade offer (mentioned below) – an opportunity to pre-order my “Trench Vermicomposting” for a very low price.
-The discount doesn’t apply to that because that price has already been discounted.
-If that course is of interest, you will find a box you can tick off on the checkout page.
+IMPORTANT NOTE: There is also a completely optional upgrade offer (mentioned below) – an opportunity to pre-order my upcoming “Trench Vermicomposting” course for a fair bit less than the planned launch price.
+(The 30% off coupon won’t be applied to that since that price has already been discounted).

 About The Upgrade Offer

 On the checkout page you will see an option to pre-order an upcoming course called “Trench Vermicomposting”.
-This is the perfect companion to The Walking Windrow Follow-Along, available at a heavily discounted price – BUT there is absolutely no pressure to buy.
+This is the perfect companion to The Walking Windrow Follow-Along, available at a greatly reduced price – BUT there is absolutely no pressure to buy.
 I just wanted to include it as an add-on for anyone interested in this closely related topic.
-NOTE: discount codes don’t get applied to upgrade because it has already been discounted.

 As a “funny” sidenote – “Trench Vermicomposting” was originally intended as the main offering, with some sort of coverage of the Walking Windrow Project as an add-on.
 But once I got going with WWP, I just knew that was what I needed to put all my focus on – and I’m so glad I did. 😎